hmemcpy/hmemcpy.com/source/_posts/2014-06-29-migrating-from-tfs-to-git-to-visual-studio-online-the-survival-guide.md

 git push -u origin master
 ```

 To push the remaining commits, and create a remote tracking branch for master.
-To make extra sure, I ran this last command again, and got *Everything up-to date* message.
+To make extra sure, I ran this last command again, and got *Everything up-to date* message.

 Refreshing the CODE tab in VSO revealed that all my source code was uploaded successfully!
 I cloned the repository locally, and ran a diff between the two directories in Beyond Compare, just to make absolutely certain that everything was copied properly.
 It was!